d4hines/marigold-tezos/docs/alpha/michelson.rst

 -  ``MAKE_DFS``: By default, the evaluation sequence is in BFS.
    This instruction allows operation turning in DFS but the permission of running DFS is required.
+The permission of initial operation (also known as an external operation) is set.
+The permission of emitted operations will be absented if ``ALLOW_DFS`` isn't applied.

 ::